 CalFresh (formerly SNAP, aka Food Stamps)

 Come visit the Santa Monica Farmers Markets and use your Golden State Advantage EBT Card to access your CalFresh benefits!
 All four Santa Monica Farmers Markets accept EBT cards.
-It is quick and easy simply visit the information booth, slide your card through the point-of-sale device, once approved you will be issued scrip which may be spent with any farmer at the Santa Monica Farmers Markets.
+It is quick and easy!
+Simply visit the information booth and slide your card through the point-of-sale device.
+Once approved, you will be issued scrip which may be spent with any farmer at the Santa Monica Farmers Markets.

-CalFresh, is the new brand, name and design for California’s Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamp Program.
-The goal of the program is to improve the quality of life for Californians, by providing access to healthy and nutritious foods.
+CalFresh, is the new brand, name, and design for California’s Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamp Program.
+The program's goal is to improve the quality of life for Californians by providing access to healthy and nutritious foods.